- Our Leadership Team and Portfolio

 The University and Apple are currently working together to ensure that the iPads meet accessibility standards.
 Where a student with a disability is prevented from using an iPad we will look at investigating solutions and providing support.

-Each School has been working on a blueprint for integrating blended learning in every course at UWS.
+Each School has been working on a blueprint for integrating blended learning in every course at The University.
 This blended learning model will make the most of interactive face-to-face learning, along with online learning opportunities that add flexibility and choice for students.

 Why did the University choose to provide students with iPads and not another tablet device?
 What research did it conduct or what rationale is behind choosing this technology?

-UWS students are already active users of technology from both home and university.
-Analytics show that UWS students access the University's E-Learning system 24 hours a day, 7 days a week and that over 80% of these logins are from an Apple device.
-Further, it was determined that range of educational apps and programs available on the Apple platform would be of great benefit to our students and staff.
+Students are already active users of technology from both home and university.
+Analytics show that The University students access the University's E-Learning system 24 hours a day, 7 days a week and that over 80% of these logins are from an Apple device.
+Further, it was determined that the range of educational apps and programs available on the Apple platform would be of great benefit to our students and staff.
 In a recent survey we asked our students how many of them own a tablet device or would like to.
-Only 5% of the sample owned a tablet device, but 45% of them said they would really like to have mobile tablet device.
+Only 5% of the sample owned a tablet device, but 45% of them said they would really like to have a mobile tablet device.

-You say it is about helping first-year students with their studies at UWS and enhancing their learning, but what types of applications or other UWS online initiatives will students be able to access?
+You say it is about helping first-year students with their studies at The University and enhancing their learning, but what types of applications or other online initiatives will students be able to access?